Wildfire season is all year long

 5. Current fire control policy isn’t helping – and humans aren’t, either

-Building fire resilience
+Building wildfire resilience

 • Clearing brush and trees near your home.